-Former bureaucrat wins Mukhiya seat in Bihar following wife’s footsteps
+Former bureaucrat wins mukhiya seat in Bihar following wife’s footsteps

-Arun Kumar, a former commissioner at the Chief Vigilance Commission (CVC), is the new mukhiya of Raj Singhwahini panchayat in Sonbarsa block in Bihar’s Sitamarhi district following a comfortable victory in the panchayat election.
+Arun Kumar, a former commissioner at the Chief Vigilance Commission (CVC), is the new mukhiya of the Raj Singhwahini panchayat in Sonbarsa block in Bihar’s Sitamarhi district following a comfortable victory in the panchayat elections.

-He succeeds his wife Ritu Jaiswal, a celebrity mukhiya and winner of Champions of Change and Deen Dayal Upadhyay Panchayat Sashaktikaran Puraskar (DDUPSP) 2019, who has now a player in state politics and narrowly lost the assembly election last time.
+He succeeds his wife Ritu Jaiswal, a mukhiya and winner of Champions of Change and Deen Dayal Upadhyay Panchayat Sashaktikaran Puraskar (DDUPSP) 2019, who narrowly lost the assembly elections last time.

 In a state known for the stereotype of power-wielding men fielding women as proxies in politics, the former officer has truly followed into his wife’s footsteps in the political arena.